 In other words, in an ideal world, there would be no cocamidopropyl betaine or any other concerning ingredients.
 However, it all depends on where you are in your personal journey to healthy living.
 Suppose, moving away from worse ingredients you are looking for a well performing shampoo for different types of hair.
 Then, cocamidopropyl betaine in the Evolvh sulfate-free color-safe shampoo products may be okay for you.

-According to the 2012 CIR Expert Panel report, dicapryl succinate was found non-toxic and safe for use in topical products.
+Second, dicapryl succinateis a synonym of dioctyl succinate which is, in turn, a synonym of diisooctyl succinate.
+The latter is 100% bio-based and derived from non-GMO corn oil and castor oil (source).
+Per the 2012 CIR Expert Panel report, dicapryl succinate was found non-toxic and safe for use in topical products.

 Conclusion about Evolvh sulfate-free color-safe shampoo